Mahnaz Samadi: Iran and Iraq

 Samadi joined the MEK in 1980 and was an active fighter for them during the 1980s.
 In 1982, she was accused of leading a terrorist attack against the Iranian government on behalf of the organization.
 Warren Creates, her lawyer in a 2000 case said she had been penalized for "bombings that were against legitimate targets".
 Samadi was imprisoned in Evin Prison for four years, and was released in 1986, before escaping from Iran.
-She became a commander of the military wing of the MEK based in Iraq, called the "National Liberation Army of Iran", and responsible for training female fighters at Camp Ashraf.
+She became a commander of the military wing of the MEK based in Iraq, called the "National Liberation Army of Iran", and was responsible for training female fighters at Camp Ashraf.
 According to Mahan Abedin, she was also a chief liaison officer with the Iraqi Intelligence Service (IIS) of Saddam Hussein.

 The United States and Canada

 In 1993, she replaced Robab Farahi-Mahdavieh as the leader of North American operations of the MEK's civilian front.
 Samadi came to the United States in 1994, and was granted refugee status in 1996.
 She did not disclose her MEK ties to the authorities at the time she applied for it.
 According to Lorraine Adams of The Washington Times, she freely admitted her opposition to the Iranian government (which was already the basis for her seeking asylum) but when the application asked about membership in "any organizations or groups in your home country", she believed that the MEK's armed wing did not qualify as such because it was based in Iraq, hesitating to mention it.
 She lived as a permanent residence in California, and continued her activity with the organization.
 The Federal Bureau of Investigation (FBI) believes she was MEK's cell leader in Los Angeles for a short time, succeeding Golnaz Javaherisaatchi.

 Samadi entered Canada illegally in November 1999 through a border crossing in Vancouver, and reportedly held secret meetings with several members of the MEK in Vancouver, Montreal and Ottawa.
 A report by Canadian Security Intelligence Service (CSIS) stated that she "was responsible for directing some MEK operations in Iraq" and that she was sent to Canada "to act in an organizational capacity", leading to her arrest in December 1999, in an apartment across the street from the new Embassy of the United States, Ottawa.
 The Ottawa Citizen carried a prominent front-page headline, "Secret arrest of a Saddam ally", with her illustration on 1 February 2000.
 The case quickly became a cause celebre for the MEK.